 Making Easter Chocolate eggs is such an endearing tradition especially when done together with children or grandchildren.

 These sweet confections taste just as good as the ones you purchase and it is a no-bake cooking project.
-Make the eggs any size you like.
-Add almonds, if desired.
-And if you want to make them really special, pipe on names.
+If you want to make the eggs really special, pipe on recipients names.

 1 stick butter, softened